CoastAdapt

 1.4

-Have you considered the past and current challenges that have occurred in uour area of interest
+Have you considered the past and current challenges that have occurred in your area of interest?

-Are there datasets or maps provided by the State Government, or in the Coastal Risk Australia tool (www.coastalrisk.com.au), which show coastal hazards in your region?
+• Are there datasets or maps provided by the State Government, or in the Coastal Risk Australia tool (www.coastalrisk.com.au) that show coastal hazards in your region?

-Has your local area been affected by catchment flooding, sea inundation, erosion, heatwaves or bushfires in the past?
-See Water Observations from Space in Shoreline Explorer?
+• Has your local area been affected by catchment flooding, sea inundation, erosion, heatwaves or bushfires in the past?
+See DEA Water Observations in Shoreline Explorer?

-Have you considered accessing local knowledge on climate changes from long-term residents and Traditional Owners?
+• Have you considered accessing local knowledge on climate change impacts from long-term residents and Traditional Owners?

 1.6